 With the recent announcement that Canada is fast-tracking a new crude oil pipeline from Alberta to the west coast, Friends is helping to rally opposition of this pipeline to protect the Salish Sea and all that rely on this fragile ecosystem.

-In June 2026, Friends submitted a comment letter to the Clerk of the Privy Council and the Secretary to the Cabinet of Canada asking them to maintain the integrity of Canada’s Species at Risk Act (SARA) when permitting for projects that impact crude oil exports throughout the Salish Sea.
+In June 2026, Friends submitted a comment letter to the Clerk of the Privy Council and the Secretary to the Cabinet of Canada asking Canada to maintain the integrity of its Species at Risk Act (SARA) when permitting for projects that impact crude oil exports through the Salish Sea.

 Trans Mountain Pipeline